-Mr. Toad is going "nowhere in particular" and that's probably a good thing because he may not survive his drive through the English countryside.
-Riders get a glimpse of the toad's lavish mansion Toad Hall before they set off.
+Mr. Toad is going "nowhere in particular," and riders get a glimpse of the toad's lavish mansion Toad Hall before they set off.
 It's not long before they're skidding through the house, crashing through walls and out a window.
 You'll avoid hitting a sheepherder and his flock (but just barely).

 Then things get even worse.
 Police are in pursuit.
 You're wondering why you ever got into the vehicle with the demented toad.
-And that's before you crash through a scaffolding and ignite an explosion.
-Arrested and sentenced, you have to find a way to... escape.
+And that's before you crash through scaffolding and ignite an explosion.
+Arrested and sentenced, you have to find a way to escape.

 We polled 248 of our readers to find out what they think about Mr. Toad.
-85% of them said It's a must-do or ride it if you have time.
+85% of them said it's a must-do or ride if you have time.

 - Location: Mr. Toad is in Fantasyland.

 - Restrictions: No height restrictions.
 Children under age seven years must be accompanied by a person age 14 years or older.

 - Recommended for: Good for families, but might be a bit too much for very small children

 - Fear factor: Low for most people over age five.
 Timid little ones who don't like noise and confusion should probably pass on taking a ride with Mr. Toad